neil-mell489/Project-1-Neil-Mellstrom/README.md

 ## Setup

-1. Continue to use the "DOM Lab" HTML/CSS/JS you created in Part 1.
+1. Continue to use the files you made in Part 1.
 This is what you should have thus far:

 <img src="https://i.imgur.com/pWu6yHO.png">